Nesper94/Metabiome/documentation/source/tutorial.rst

 The following step is to generate bins from the previous draft genomes or contigs (wether from MetaSPAdes or MEGAHIT).
 To do so, we will use three different binners: MetaBAT2, MaxBin2 and CONCOCT.
-Depending on the options you provide, these binners will need the contigs and their respective paired-end reads in order to run.
+Depending on the options you provide, these binners will need the contigs and the reads that generated those contigs in order to run.
 In this case, we will use both files located in the directory :file:`contigs_reads/`.

 .. note:: Keep in mind that your contigs must have the same filename as